camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 That file provides the actual view to the user.

-When deploying the extended cockpit webapplication on the camunda BPM platform, we can see the plugin in action.
+When deploying the extended camunda webapplication on the camunda BPM platform, we can see the plugin in action.

 ## Summary